NixOS/rfcs/rfcs/0100-sign-commits.md

 To secure initializations, new attributes are added to the `git` input type:
 - `startsAt` (optional): This is the first commit to use, therefore verification starts from this commit on.
-- `startsAtKey` (optional): This is the PGP fingerprint for the `startsAt` commit.
-  This should not be required, but is necessary since SHA-1 is insecure.

-The standard registry entries will have `startsAt` and `startsAtKey` attributes added, to ensure that NixOS users fetch trusted source code.
+The standard registry entries will have the `startsAt` attribute added, to ensure that NixOS users fetch trusted source code.

 ### Other new input attributes